 Storing Your Stuff

-If you’re not planning on making a permanent move, you’re going to have to find a way to store your stuff until you return.
+If you’re not planning on making a permanent move, you will have to find a way to store your stuff until you return.
 Ideally, you could store your belongings with a friend or relative, but otherwise, you’ll have to invest in some sort of climate-controlled, long-term storage.

 Thankfully, the storage business is competitive enough to keep prices down, but you still could be looking at monthly fees starting at around $100 to store enough belongings to furnish a 2-bedroom apartment, with prices increasing as items accumulate.

 Even if you’re planning on a permanent move, you may find it necessary to store some belongings temporarily as you coordinate the timing of your move.
 Many international moving companies may be able to offer suggestions for temporary storage and help you find the optimal rate.
-How Much Will It Cost to Move Overseas is a common questions we get and hope this article helps.
+How Much Will It Cost to Move Overseas is a common question we get, and I hope this article helps.

 New Clothes for a New Culture and Climate